neuromore/Doc/neuromoreStudio/Tutorial_GettingStarted.md

 ## What will we build?

-In this tutorial we will build a basic focus trainer using an OpenBCI headset from end to end.
+In this tutorial we will build a basic focus trainer using an OpenBCI Cyton board from end to end.
 If you're new to neuromore Studio we would highly recommend to follow the tutorial to get familiar with the core concepts and capabilities and to get confident with the user interface.
 You will learn about building signal processing pipelines, defining application logic, and working with the customisable layout.

 The application we'll build will first prompt the user for how long they want to train before playing a video whose brightness depends on the user's focus.
 In this basic example we will use the user's average Alpha band activity as a proxy for focus.